-The current FY08 members of the Commission are:
+The FY09 members of the Commission are:

-Mr. Benjamin F. Easterlin III - Chairman, and an attorney practicing in Atlanta, Georgia.
+Mr. Benjamin F. Easterlin, IV - Chairman, and an attorney practicing in Atlanta, Georgia.

 The Honorable Bonnie Chessher Oliver - Vice-Chairman, and Judge, Superior Court of Northeastern Judicial Circuit.
+(Judge Oliver's term ended on February 5, 2009)